-We will consider with you whether you may be eligible for legal aid in relation to adoption proceedings.
-We offer competitive rates where legal aid is not available.
+Our Child Care Law team will consider with you whether you may be eligible for Legal Aid in relation to adoption proceedings.
+We offer competitive rates where Legal Aid is not available.
 Some help with legal costs may be available from the local authority.

 Contact our Child Care Law team on 020 7228 0017.